Google Mail / Rackspace Email Resources

 Administration

-If you are an account administrator for your Google Apps account, you can add, change and delete user accounts.
+If you are an account administrator for your Google Workplace account, you can add, change and delete user accounts.

 You can access the account Control Panel in two ways: